-"The experience of our times shows that the princes who have done great things are the ones and who have known how to addle the brains of men with their craft."
+"The experience of our times shows that the princes who have done great things are the ones who have taken little account of their promises and who have known how to addle the brains of men with their craft."

 "If men were all good, this advice would not be good, but since men are wicked and do not keep their promises to you, you likewise do not have to keep your promises to them."